 For more tips on getting pregnant, read 5 Ways to Increase the Chances You’ll Conceive a Baby.

-I can’t offer medical advice on getting pregnant when you have irregular periods.
-The best thing to do is see a gynecologist or fertility doctor in person.
+I welcome your thought on conceiving when your periods aren’t regular, but I can’t offer advice on getting pregnant.
+The best thing to do is see a gynecologist or fertility doctor in person if you’ve been trying to get pregnant for over a year without success.